-The participating Commissioners use their own resources to undertake this venture and the accounting arrangements for regional working are to account for this as a Joint Arrangement Not an Entity ('JANE') in line with CIPFA guidance:
+The participating Commissioners use their own resources to undertake this venture and the accounting arrangements for regional working are to account for this in line with CIPFA guidance.

 • Each Commissioner accounts for the assets it controls, the liabilities it incurs, the expenses that it incurs and the income receivable in relation to amounts recharged to the venture.